Capitol Hill. Photo: Rachael Jones/Visit Seattle

 Seattle, WA 98109

-A new multi-sensory flying ride has been built at Pier 57 on Seattle’s waterfront.
-This state-of-the-art “flying theater” transports guests through an aerial adventure high over Washington state.
-This 20-minute film features views of Elliott Bay, the Olympic National Forest and San Juan Islands, the Cascade Mountains, and Snoqualmie Falls, the Tieton River, and the wonders of the Walla Walla Valley Balloon Stampede.
-Nearby the theatre, take a ride on the Seattle Great Wheel or enjoy a family meal at The Crab Pot or Fisherman’s Restaurant.
+This multi-sensory “flying theater” is located at Pier 57 on Seattle’s waterfront and transports guests through a simulated aerial adventure high over Washington state.
+The 20-minute film features views of Elliott Bay, the Olympic National Forest and San Juan Islands, the Cascade Mountains, Snoqualmie Falls, the Tieton River, and the wonders of the Walla Walla Valley Balloon Stampede.

 Wings Over Washington